MahmoudFawzyAOE2/Tkinter-2-LU/README.md

->I used Pandas only in displaying part
+>I used Pandas in displaying part only.

->Insha' Allah I'll do all the calculations part with pandas soon
+>Insha' Allah I'll do all the calculations part with pandas soon.